Last Updated on May 17, 2021 by queenie mak

 - Hike Mount High West, where you can see more of the southern part of Hong Kong Island, you can see Pok Fu Lam, Pok Fu Lam Reservoir, and Lamma Island in the distance.
 Simply follow the signs in the park.

 - Explore the west side of Victoria Mountain by walking along Hatton Road, the third road from this junction.
-Hatton Road will take you to Lung Fu Shan Country Park and down the mountain to either to Kennedy Town or Sai Yin Pun.
+Hatton Road will take you to Lung Fu Shan Country Park and down the mountain to either Kennedy Town or Sai Yin Pun.

 For this post, we will continue on the Peak Trail on Harlech Road.